-- A weekly training session with our departmental ocular pathologist during the 1st and 2nd year of residency.
+- A weekly training session with our departmental ocular pathologist during the 1st and 2nd year comprehensive and cornea rotations.
 This includes review of prepared historical cases as well as recently sectioned specimens.

 - Low vision clinic during the second year Refractive Block.